defenseunicorns/leapfrogai/packages/whisper/README.md

 # LeapfrogAI Whisper Backend

-A LeapfrogAI API-compatible [whisper](https://huggingface.co/openai/whisper-base) wrapper for audio transcription inferencing across CPU & GPU infrastructures.
+A LeapfrogAI API-compatible [faster-whisper](https://github.com/SYSTRAN/faster-whisper) wrapper for audio transcription inferencing across CPU & GPU infrastructures.

 ## Usage

+### Pre-Requisites

+See the LeapfrogAI documentation website for [system requirements](https://docs.leapfrog.ai/docs/local-deploy-guide/requirements/) and [dependencies](https://docs.leapfrog.ai/docs/local-deploy-guide/dependencies/).

+#### Dependent Components

+- [LeapfrogAI API](../api/README.md) for a fully RESTful application

+### Model Selection

+See the [Deployment section](#deployment) for the CTranslate2 command for pulling and converting a model for inferencing.

-### Zarf Package Deployment
+### Deployment

-To build and deploy just the whisper Zarf package (from the root of the repository):
+To build and deploy the whisper backend Zarf package into an existing [UDS Kubernetes cluster](../k3d-gpu/README.md):

-> Deploy a [UDS cluster](/README.md#uds) if one isn't deployed already
+> [!IMPORTANT]
+> Execute the following commands from the root of the LeapfrogAI repository

 ```bash
 pip install 'ctranslate2'          # Used to download and convert the model weights